Connect with others who understand.

 Treating Scalp Itching

 If your scalp is itchy, your doctor will first determine whether neuropathic problems or a skin condition is the cause.
-Dry, red, inflamed, or scaly skin may indicate a condition like scalp psoriasis.
+Dry, discolored, inflamed, or scaly skin may indicate a condition like scalp psoriasis.
 Nerve pain will not cause visible changes to the scalp.

 In some cases, nerve-related itching may resolve without treatment.
 It may also go away and return.
 Placing a cloth-covered ice pack onto the skin may help numb the itching sensation.

-Treating Scalp Itching Caused by Skin Conditions
+Scalp Itching Caused by Skin Conditions

 If your scalp is itchy due to a condition like psoriasis, hives, or eczema, your neurologist may refer you to a dermatologist.
 This specialist can work with you to find the right treatment for your condition.
 Scalp psoriasis and scalp eczema may be treated with topical corticosteroids or medicated shampoos.
 Hives may be treated with over-the-counter allergy medications or other oral or intravenous (IV) drugs.